jadc/notes/chem/30ib/unit0.md

 An ion that undergoes no electron transfer.
 *e.g. $\textrm{NO}_3^-$ in the upcoming section*

+You can determine these by...
+* Checking if charges change from the resultant to product side.
+* Checking if oxidation numbers (covered later) change from the resultant to product side.
+* Checking if the ion is anywhere on the half reduction reaction table. (covered later)

 # Determing the Redox of an Equation
 1. Identify and ignore any spectator ions.
 2. Determine what has gained electrons, and what has lost electrons.